MoceanAPI/monday-item/README.md

 Message content that is not registered will result in a failure.
 To comply with US regulations, it's essential to buy a number and undergo a use case verification before you can send SMS to your customers.
 [SMS Compliance in United States](https://github.com/MoceanAPI/monday-two-way#sms-compliance-in-united-states-us)

+10. **Can I utilize my personal mobile or landline number as the sender for SMS to the US?**

+No, it's necessary to purchase a dedicated number, such as a Toll-Free Number, and complete the use case verification process.

+12. **I attempted to send messages to US numbers, but they failed to be delivered.
+Why?**

+Message content that is not registered will result in a failure.
+To comply with US regulations, it's essential to buy a number and undergo a use case verification before you can send SMS to your customers.

+13. **How do I go about obtaining or purchasing a number in the US/Canada?**

+a) Complete the number registration form available here. (link them to download the form)

+b) Proceed with the payment.

+c) During the pending registration approval phase, a number will be provided for sending SMS on a smaller scale.

+d) After your registration is approved, you'll be able to send and receive SMS without volume limitations.

+14. **What is the expected timeframe for number approval?**

+The duration varies, but typically it takes approximately a month or less.

 **Did not find what you're looking for ?**

 Do raise a support ticket with our Support Team at [support@moceanapi.com](mailto:support@moceanapi.com).